Anirudhgoud/SampleTraco/README.md

-Android project for the traco retailers to place orders
+Android project for the traco retailers to place orders# SampleTraco